 Owner / Director / Certified & Registered Yoga Teacher

 I walked into my first yoga class in 2005 in attempt to find peace and balance in my life.
-I was working in a high stress job as a women’s caseworker at a shelter for abused women & children, and outside of working, being a mom and a wife, I felt distracted and disconnected; I was lacking a sense of purpose and peace in many aspects of my life.
+I was working in a high stress job as a women’s caseworker at a shelter for abused women & children, which I absolutely loved; however each day was becoming a struggle.
+I suffered from post postpartum depression after having both of my children and after my second child, the depression wouldn’t subside.
+I felt distracted and disconnected, and aside from my roles, as a wife, a mother, etc., I was lacking a sense of purpose, and peace in other aspects of my life.
 I was having difficulties making decisions and did not feel confident in the decisions I was making.
 I knew I needed to bring something into my life that reconnected me to who I was.
-I remembered hearing that yoga was supposed to be relaxing, so although a little resistant, I decided to sign up for a session.
+I remembered hearing that yoga was supposed to be relaxing and help with anxiety and depression, so although a little resistant, I decided to sign up for a session.

 I began a Hatha Yoga practice 1x/week and continued on for 5 years.
 I slowly started to notice little changes happening.
 I started to regain my confidence in who I was.
 I had less difficulty in making decisions and I was reconnected with feelings of gratitude, happiness, compassion and passion.
 With more clarity, I felt a positive transformation and started to crave a deeper understanding of yoga philosophy.